karthikrajannadurai2/keycloak/src/com/keycloak/keycloak.md

       realm to the declarative user profile and you don't have yet all user attributes defined in the user profile configuration.
-By setting `Only administrators can write`, unmanaged attributes can be managed only through the administration console and API, useful if you have already defined any custom attribute that can be managed by users but you are unsure about adding other attributes that should only be managed by administrators.
+By setting `Only administrators can write`, unmanaged attributes can be managed only through the administration console and API, useful if you have already defined any custom attribute that can be managed by users, but you are unsure about adding other attributes that should only be managed by administrators.
 By setting `Only administrators can view`, unmanaged attributes are read-only and only available through the administration console and API.
         * **By enabling this only the attributes tab will appear in the users options.**